 “Since 1994, I have been doing crafts but I took a sabbatical and now I’m back and focusing on only straw products that are indigenous and authentic, and promoting Bahamian culture,” said Collette Ferguson of ‘Coco Reef Crafts.’

 “This is actually an opportunity to get exposure, and [for] people to understand my art and where I am coming from.
 For people to appreciate what we have and [what we] can offer in terms of how we can be more creative with what we have right here in The Bahamas.”

-Ferguson advertises her products by wearing her own handmade jewelry, especially while she interacts with her customers.
+Ms. Ferguson advertises her product she creates by wearing her own handmade jewelry, especially while she interacts with her customers.

-"If you are not proud and appreciative of what you have, how can you sell it?" she asked.
+“If you are not proud and appreciative of what you have -- how can you sell it,” asked Ms. Ferguson.

 “We have the best beverages in the world and they like it.
 That’s why they come.
 We have sunny shores, nice pink sand, along with our drinks.
 Our people are the friendliest people in the world.”